nikkh/Horus/getting-started.md

 _SQL_ALLOW_MY_IP_
 If you enter a public IP address here for one of your machines that IP will get added to you Azure SQL DB firewall rules.
 IF you'd like to look at your data using (e.g. Sql Server Management studio) then you wont need to manually create a firewall rule to allow it.

+>> If you want to get going yourself without taking part in a challenge - or if you want to run a provate challenge for other teams please see

 ### Processing Functions